hyang373/CS215/README.md

  4. First player to finish all his/her cards loses the game.
  5. If a player finishes his/her cards during a “war” without having enough cards to finish the “war” then loses immediately.

+DISCLAIMER: Portions of Project 3 is provided by the course instructor